 The single member limited liability company is a business entity shrouded in a cloud of mystery when it comes to liability protection for the sole member.
-Simply put, there is conflicting information on the web as to whether the single member LLC provides protection or no protection to the owner.
+There is conflicting information on the web as to whether the single member LLC provides protection or no protection to the owner.

 Why do you form a business entity?
-For most people, the reason is to create a shield of protection between the liabilities and debts of the LLC and their personal assets.
+For most people, the reason is to create a shield of protection between the liabilities and debts of the LLC and their assets.
 For others, the purpose is to use the entity as part of an asset protection or estate plan.
 A single member LLC provides protection in the first instance in most cases, but rarely the second case.
 Let’s focus on the first instance for the purpose of this article.

 Business Debts and Liabilities

 You decide to launch a website selling lampshades for people to wear at parties.
 You make the wise choice to set up a limited liability company since booze will be present.
-As the only owner, the entity is designated a single member limited liability company automatically.
-The owner of an interest in a limited liability company is called a “member” and the owner will create an operating agreement to govern the operation of the company.
-[Learn why an operating agreement is important.]
+As the only owner, the law designates a single member limited liability company automatically.
+The owner of an interest in a limited liability company is called a “member,” and the owner will create an operating agreement to govern the operation of the company.
+[Learn why an operating agreement is essential.]

 So, does this business entity provide you with protection from lawsuits and business debts?
 Yes…and no.

-An LLC will protect you from liability claims arising from business operations so long as the entity is set up, capitalized and run correctly.
+An LLC will protect you from liability claims arising from business operations so long as you set it up, capitalize it, and run it correctly.
 For example, let’s assume we move forward with the lampshade website.
 The business does well, but an idiot attempts to drive his car while wearing one of our lampshades.
 He crashes and sues the company.
 In this scenario, he can only sue the LLC.
 You, the single member, are protected.
 However, this is not the end of the story.